What Bins Should I Have?

 - For most of the year, yellow lidded bins and green lidded bins are presented on alternate weeks

 - Over the Dec/Jan holidays there are weekly collections of the yellow lidded bin.
-This is indicated on the Calendar but is also on our website page (internal link).
+This is indicated on the Calendar but is also advertised through our website

-The easiest way to find out your collection week or day is to check the Collection Day Search (external link).
+The easiest way to find out your collection week or day is to check for your street.

 This search will let you know the collection day and which collection zone you are in.
 It also links you to the collection calendar to refer to or to print.